Weather (Apple): History

 Weather was made available on more devices across the Apple ecosystem with the releases of iPadOS 16 and macOS Ventura, where weather data from Apple was previously only available as a widget or through Siri.

 From iPhone OS 1 to iOS 7, Yahoo!
 Weather was used as the weather data source of the app.

 In March 2019, Yahoo! shut down the servers distributing data for the Weather app on devices supporting iPhone OS 1 to iOS 7.
 From iOS 8 to iOS 15, The Weather Channel was used as the weather data source of the app.

 Since iOS 16, Apple has used its own internal forecast data.

-Following the acquisition of the weather app Dark Sky, many features have been rolled into Apple's own Weather app with the release of iOS 15.
+Following the acquisition on March 31, 2020 of the weather app Dark Sky, many features have been rolled into Apple's own Weather app with the release of iOS 15.

 At the beginning of 2023, support for Dark Sky ended, with users being urged to migrate to the Weather app.